mechrisfior/obsidian/Getting Started.md

 	- [x] Your top option should be: `QuckAdd: Template - Team Meeting` ✅ 2024-04-29
 	- [x] Click Enter and begin filling in meeting details ✅ 2024-04-29
 - [x] Create a Standup meeting by: ✅ 2024-04-29
-	- [ ] Hit `Cntrl + P` or `Cmd + P` and type out Standup
+	- [x] Hit `Cntrl + P` or `Cmd + P` and type out Standup ✅ 2024-04-29
-	- [ ] Your top option should be: `QuckAdd: Template - Standup Meeting`
+	- [x] Your top option should be: `QuckAdd: Template - Standup Meeting` ✅ 2024-04-29
-	- [ ] Click Enter and begin filling in meeting details
+	- [x] Click Enter and begin filling in meeting details ✅ 2024-04-29
-- [ ]  Create a General meeting by:
+- [x] Create a General meeting by: ✅ 2024-04-29
-	- [ ] Hit `Cntrl + P` or `Cmd + P` and type out General
+	- [x] Hit `Cntrl + P` or `Cmd + P` and type out General ✅ 2024-04-29
-	- [ ] Your top option should be: `QuckAdd: Template - Team Meeting`
+	- [x] Your top option should be: `QuckAdd: Template - Team Meeting` ✅ 2024-04-29
-	- [ ] Click Enter and provide a name to help you remember this meeting (I often just use the title of the meeting from my email)
+	- [x] Click Enter and provide a name to help you remember this meeting (I often just use the title of the meeting from my email) ✅ 2024-04-29
-	- [ ] Begin filling in meeting details
+	- [x] Begin filling in meeting details ✅ 2024-04-29
-- [ ] Take a look at some of the demo meetings provided to see the interlinking between the application, contact, tasks, and meetings
+- [x] Take a look at some of the demo meetings provided to see the interlinking between the application, contact, tasks, and meetings ✅ 2024-04-29

 > [!tip] Lots of Meetings?
 > If you (unfortunately) spend most of your time in meetings like me, you might want to subfolder your meeting types.
 You can modify the `Template - Add <Meeting Name>` quick add setting to save the meeting into a folder specific to it's type, or have the quick add prompt you.